 -Check out http://www.protectjuristac.org/how-to-help / to protect Juristac, an Amah Mutsun sacred site threatened by a proposed mining operation in Santa Clara county.
 Actions include: Sign the petition to protect Juristac, an Amah Mutsun sacred site threatened by a proposed mining operation in Santa Clara county.

-This acknowledgement is not an end but is part of an ongoing process of engagement, with the legacy of colonialism, with critically examining and acting to challenge the ways this is still present systemically and how this impacts us as individuals and the land in a variety of ways.
+This acknowledgement is not an end but is part of an ongoing process of engagement, with the legacy of colonialism, with critically examining and acting to challenge the ways this is still present systemically and how this impacts individuals, especially indigenous peoples, and the land in a variety of ways.

 And here’s a land acknowledgment from the BIPOC Liberation Collective that is also resonate https://www.instagram.com/p/CEAuelhpLkx/?igshid=1t27ug09tuo0o